-The UE and the P-CSCF shall support the TLS version as specified in RFC 2246 [34].
+The UE and the P-CSCF shall support TLS as specified in clause O.1.1 with the following profiling:

-- Protection mechanisms: - The UE and P-CSCF shall support the CipherSuites TLS\RSA\WITH\3DES\EDE\CBC\SHA and TLS\RSA\WITH\AES\128\CBC\SHA.
-All other CipherSuites as defined in RFC 2246 [34] and RFC 3268 [33] are optional for implementation. - CipherSuites with NULL encryption may be used.
-If NULL encryption is implemented and used, TLS\RSA\WITH\NULL\SHA shall be supported as defined in RFC 2246 [34].
-The UE shall always include at least one CipherSuite that supports (non-NULL) encryption during the handshake phase. - CipherSuites with NULL integrity protection (or HASH) are not allowed. - The key exchange method shall not be anonymous.
-Hence CipherSuites with anonymous Diffie-Hellman key exchange (all CipherSuites with key exchange algorithm DH\anon or DH\anon\EXPORT) are not allowed. - RFC 2246 [34] supports the negotiation and use of compression methods.
-However, since these methods are not specified within RFC 2246 [34], compression shall not be used. - Authentication of the P-CSCF - The P-CSCF shall be authenticated by the UE as specified in RFC 2246 [34] by presenting a valid server certificate.
+- Protection mechanisms: - CipherSuites with NULL encryption may be used.
+If NULL encryption is implemented and used, TLS\RSA\WITH\NULL\SHA shall be supported.
+The UE shall always include at least one CipherSuite that supports (non-NULL) encryption during the handshake phase. - CipherSuites with NULL integrity protection (or HASH) are not allowed. - Authentication of the P-CSCF - The P-CSCF shall be authenticated by the UE by presenting a valid server certificate.
 The P-CSCF certificate profile shall be based on TLS certificates as presented in clause O.5.1. - Authentication of the UE - The P-CSCF shall not request a certificate in a Server Hello Message from the UE.
 The HN shall authenticate the UE as specified in Annex N of this specification. - Verification of the TLS session endpoints - In order for the UE to be able to trust the TLS session endpoint, the P-CSCF certificate shall be used during the authentication procedure. - In order for the P-CSCF to be able to trust that the UE, which was authenticated according to Annex N, is the TLS session endpoint, the P-CSCF shall use the mechanism for associating the TLS Session ID with registration parameters IP address, port, IMPI, IMPU(s), specified in clause O.2.2, and shall have assurance that man-in-the-middle attacks can be mitigated, e.g. by following the rules in the NOTE in clause O.1.1. - TLS session parameters - The TLS Handshake Protocol negotiates a session, which is identified by a Session ID. - The lifetime of a Session ID is subject to local policies of the UE and the P-CSCF.
 A recommended lifetime is one hour (or at least more than the re-REGISTRATION time out).
-The maximum lifetime specified in RFC 2246 [34] is 24 hours.
-The procedure for TLS session re-negotiation in IMS is specified in clauses O.4.1 and O.4.2.
+The procedure for TLS session re-negotiation in IMS is specified in clauses O.4.1 and O.4.2. - Ports - The P-CSCF shall be prepared to accept TLS session requests on port 5061 or on a port published by the operator. - Forwarding requests

-- Ports - The P-CSCF shall be prepared to accept TLS session requests on port 5061 or on a port published by the operator. - Forwarding requests - The procedures for forwarding requests by the edge proxy in RFC 5626 [32] shall apply to the P-CSCF when managing TLS connections.
+- The procedures for forwarding requests by the edge proxy in RFC 5626 [32] shall apply to the P-CSCF when managing TLS connections.